Great Ormond Street Hospital (GOSH) is a specialist children's hospital providing state-of-the-art management and research in paediatric conditions.

 As a consultant and senior lecturer, he built up an international reputation as a unique clinician and teacher, especially in Southeast Asia.
 His special interest was infectious diseases in children, including the causes of infection and prevention by immunisation.

 Other interests included renal and respiratory disorders, malignant disease (such as leukaemia) and immunodeficiency states.

 Every year since Dr Marshall's death, the trustees of the memorial fund have awarded three-month training schemes to one or two visiting fellows.

 The schemes are intended for junior doctors in training who wish to visit GOSH and for whom a period of research would be an appropriate next step in their career.

-Priority is given to applicants from south east Asia who have not previously had the opportunity of studying at postgraduate level in the UK.
+Priority is given to applicants from Southeast Asia who have not previously had the opportunity to study at postgraduate level in the UK.
 However, high quality candidates from other countries may also be considered.

 The award and accommodation

 The awards are each in the region of £5,000.
 This provides enough funding for subsistence, single-person accommodation, return air travel to the UK, travel within the UK for meetings and registration fees for these meetings.

 Accommodation is usually in a hall of residence, although no particular accommodation can be guaranteed.
 If you wish to bring your family, you would be responsible for finding and funding their accommodation - please bear in mind that this can be very expensive in central London.